RodriVazquezAsenjo/PP1---Platform/README.md

 - Google Lighthouse: Measures the performance, accessibility, best practices and SEO.

 - [HTML Validator](https://validator.w3.org/): Checks for any errors in the HTML code.
+After running for index.html, mentor.html and contact.html no errors were found.
+A warning was highlighted where a section didn't have a header, however a div is used instead.

-- [CSS Validator](https://jigsaw.w3.org/css-validator/): Checks for any errors in the CSS code.
+- [CSS Validator](https://jigsaw.w3.org/css-validator/): Checks for any errors in the CSS code.After running for style.css no errors were found.

 2.  <u>Browser compatibility:</u>

 - Chrome: Pass

-- Safari / Edge: Hero video doesn't autoplay
+- Safari / Edge: Pass

 - Firefox: Pass